kaorahi/katawrap/README.md

 ### <a name="responses"></a>Extension of responses

-Responses are sorted in the order of requests and turn numbers by default.
-This feature is disabled by the option `-order arrival`.
+Responses are sorted by request order and turn numbers by default, making it easier to resume analysis after an accidental interruption without the hassle of reorganizing incomplete results.
+This feature can be disabled using the option -order arrival.

 The fields in responses are extended depending on the value of the option `-extra`.
 They are KataGo-compatible for `-extra normal`.
 Several fields are added for `-extra rich`: